trade-tariff/trade-tariff-api-docs/source/getting-started.html.md

 content = "<h1>GOV.UK Tariff Information</h1><div>#{commodity}</div>"
 ```

-In this example we utilise the Rails cache layer so that we can infrequently
+In this example we utilise the Rails cache so that we can infrequently can minimise the number of times we call the API.
+The Trade
-access the content on the API.
+Tariff is updated daily so a cache of 1 day is recommended.

 We then use the API to access the content for [Pure-bred breeding animals](https://www.trade-tariff.service.gov.uk/trade-tariff/commodities/0101210000).
 In the response we access the `body` field from within the `details` object.
 We store this to a variable `commodity`.